picocms/Pico/about.md

   * Or keep at the top to better showcase?
 * Add example images for other themes.

 * insert some more images showing Pico in use.
 * Better styles for these images?

-* Larger "About" portion at the beginning.
-  * Should contain all the "Why's" of Pico, before the "How's"

 Now let's dive into what makes Pico different from other solutions.